Skip to main content

 Engagement

-We seek to actively engage with our investee companies and other stakeholders to promote sustainable business practices and long-term thinking.
+We actively engage with many of our investee companies and other industry stakeholders to advocate for sustainable business practices and a long-term mindset.

 Proxy Voting